d3b4g/leonids/_posts/2020-05-3-openadmin.md

 I quickly grabbed the exploit available from exploit database.
 Had weird issues running the code, due to spacing i belive (DOS-style CRLF line endings), so i converted the script using dostounix tool.
-The exploit is a very simple command injection through a ping functionnality within the application.
+The exploit is a very simple command injection vulnerability.

 ![source-01](/img/Screenshot_2020-05-02_10-29-57.png){: .align-left}